AriFordsham/GHCWiki/firefox-tips.md

 ## Finding tickets by number

-Under "Quick Searches" in your bookmarks, add a new bookmark, with
+Add a new bookmark, with

 ```wiki
 Name: [#] GHC ticket